Transcendent-Tapir/Distorted-Domains/setting/gastropolis.md

 Potential problems:

-- The snail is going to travel through something dangerous for the city
+- The snail is going to travel through an asteroid field
-    - An asteroid field
-    - A star
+- The snail is going to travel through a star
-    - A black hole
+- The snail is going to travel through a black hole
-    - A civilization with a robust defense system
+- The snail is going to travel through a civilization with a robust defense system
-    -
 - Resources are running low because the rich are hoarding them
 - something important has gone missing
 - a territory dispute between rival factions